jarusll/the-logs/index.md

 Today's plan is to solve some leetcode problems.

+`It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
+Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter.`
+- *Nathaniel Borenstein, 1992*

 # 2022-05-21

 Migrated to use-package in emacs & started using mnemonics for keybinds like spacemacs.